jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] TRUE
 ```

 This gives `TRUE` as we know that 2 does equal 2.
-If we change either value, it would give us FALSE.
+If we change either value, it would give us `FALSE`.

 ```r